ComputerWolf/SlickNav/README.md

     $('.menu').slicknav('toggle'); // Method to toggle the menu
     $('.menu').slicknav('open'); // Method to open the menu
     $('.menu').slicknav('close'); // Method to close the menu

+### Animations
+SlickNav will use jQuery for animations by default.
+If you wish to use Velocity.js for animating, be sure to include the library in your code before including SlickNav.

+### Menu Display
 Without any additional configuration, both the original and mobile menus will be displayed.
 It is recommended to use media queries to hide the original menu and display the mobile menu when appropriate.
 Modernizr or similar can be used for graceful degradation.

 For example: